a2lix/schemql/README.md

 # SchemQl

-**SchemQl** combines the power of raw SQL with TypeScript's type safety, letting you access any DBMS through JavaScript/TypeScript while preventing runtime errors and enhancing autocompletion.
+**SchemQl** simplifies database interactions by allowing you to write advanced SQL queries that fully leverage the features of your DBMS, while providing type safety through the use of schemas and offering convenient execution methods.

 **Key features:**

-- **Database agnostic**: Compatible with any DBMS (e.g. better-sqlite3)
+- **Database agnostic**: Compatible with any DBMS.
 - **SQL-first**: Write SQL with precise type checks on literals like tables, columns (JSON fields & some JSONPath included), and parameters.
-- **Lightweight**: Focuses on essentials only.
+- **Flexible parameters** Supports single objects, arrays of objects, and asynchronous generators for parameters.
-- **Zod integration**: Optional schema validation (JSON fields include), adds error-proofing and parsing for your SQL params and results.
+- **Zod integration** Use Zod schemas to validate and parse parameters and query results.
+(JSON fields included).
-- **Targeted Type Safety**: Autocomplete and validate only where it matters.
+- **Iterative Execution** Process large datasets efficiently using asynchronous generators.

 ![Screenshot from 2024-10-29 14-41-05(1)](https://github.com/user-attachments/assets/86b1c3cd-2393-4914-b943-b249d6dad59a)